-Some CP21 includes livestock exclusion fencing, FSA staff attempted to capture pasture fence component; found 15 active acres in Grant County and 2.7 active acres in Hampshire County.
-CP21, by definition, is filter strip on crop land and filter strips might not be riparian.
+Some CP21 includes livestock exclusion fencing, FSA staff attempted to capture pasture fence component.
+Found 15 active acres in Grant County and 2.7 active acres in Hampshire County.
+CP21 by definition is filter strip on crop land and filter strips may not be riparian.
 The CREP fencing associated with CP21 was to restrict grazing of the filter strip.
 Because of all the uncertainty, we chose not to include any CP21 in riparian fence assessment.